 This report summarizes an October 2017 meeting held by Trust for America’s Health, with support from the John A. Hartford Foundation, during which national, state, and local public health officials came together with aging experts, service providers and others to discuss how public health could contribute to an age-friendly society and improve the health and well-being of older Americans.
 The convening resulted in a Framework for an Age-Friendly Public Health System, which is described in the report.
 More

-December 2017 Stephanie Anthony, Arielle Traub, Sarah Lewis, and Cindy Mann, Mannatt Health; Alexandra Kruse, Michelle Herman Soper, and Stephen A. Somers, PhD, Center for Health Care Strategies,
+December 2017 Stephanie Anthony, Arielle Traub, Sarah Lewis, Cindy Mann, Alexandra Kruse, Michelle Herman Soper, Stephen A. Somers,

 Low-income adults who need and use long-term services and supports are among the most complex, expensive, and fast-growing populations covered by Medicaid.
 One of the greatest challenges state officials face is how to organize and pay for these services.
 This toolkit, written by Manatt Health and the Center for Health Care Strategies with support from the SCAN Foundation and the Milbank Memorial Fund, addresses these challenges.
 More